kercre123/WirePod/README.md

 -  macOS (arm64, amd64)
 -  Windows 10/11 (amd64)
--  Android 4.4 and above (only tested down to 5.0)
+-  Android 4.3 and above
 -  For Linux, use the instructions in wire-pod's wiki.